Antonite/mancala-client/README.md

-# mancala-client
+# oware
-game client able to play the game Mancala
+Library defining a set of rules for the game Oware